emctague/horre/README.md

 - `./horre`

-Note that the horre binary CANNOT work without the `res` directory being present in the directory above the current working directory you run it from, at least for the time being.
-It refers to resources internally with paths like `.../res/shader/test.frag`.
+Note that the horre binary CANNOT work without the `res` directory being present in the current working directory you run it from, at least for the time being.
+It refers to resources internally with paths like `res/shader/test.frag`.

 ## Plans